-Research has shown that most adult Americans (85%) will support hunting if they know the primary motivation of the hunter is to procure meat and according to surveys over the last decade and a half, meat has been the most common and fastest-growing motivation for hunters nationwide.
+Research has shown that most adult Americans (80%) will support hunting if the primary motivation of the hunter is to procure meat and according to surveys over the last decade and a half, meat has been the most common and fastest-growing motivation for hunters nationwide.
 Today, it is estimated that the procurement of meat is a motivating factor among roughly 90% of hunters.
-Game meat donation programs such as Buckmasters Project Venison, Farmers and Hunters Feeding the Hungry (FHFH), Hunters Helping the Hungry (HHH), Hunters Sharing the Harvest (HSH), and Sportsmen Against Hunger (SAH) are established in many states to facilitate the processing of meat and the donations to food banks.
-An important component of these programs is their ability to build good will with the non-hunting public and frame the importance of hunting in a way non-hunters can understand and feel comfortable supporting.
+Game meat donation programs such as Buckmasters’ Project Venison, Farmers and Hunters Feeding the Hungry (FHFH), Hunters Helping the Hungry (HHH), Hunters Sharing the Harvest (HSH), and Sportsmen Against Hunger (SAH) have been established in many states to facilitate the processing of meat and the donations to food banks.
+An important component of these programs is their ability to gain favor with the non-hunting public and frame the importance of hunting in a way that non-hunters can understand and feel comfortable supporting.

 Most states have a venison donation program to feed the hungry, but the greatest obstacle these organizations encounter is a lack of funds for processing costs.
 Buckmasters Project Venison, FHFH, HHH, HSH, and SAH, along with individual state-based programs, such as Wayside Food Programs in Maine, are attempting to change this by inviting all hunters to showcase their hunting heritage as food providers, streamlining the process of donating venison to the hungry.

 Points of Interest

 - A number of states now allow hunters to donate money to similar programs when purchasing their licenses.
 This money helps to cover the cost of processing.

 - On average, 50 pounds of meat can be taken off of a deer.
 If ground and used in spaghetti or chili, one deer can feed 200 people at $0.25/serving.